-You are now ready to share these new processes with your organization.
+You are now ready to communicate these new processes across your organization.
 You’ve invested a lot of time and energy creating processes that will work better and feel better to both employees and managers.
 Ensure your efforts achieve impact by crafting a solid performance management communication plan.

-Here are some tips to help guide your communication planning efforts.
+Here are some tips and examples to help guide your communication planning efforts.

 Sell, don’t tell

 As you communicate, highlight how and why this new process is better and will be beneficial to everyone.
 It can be helpful to think about how you’d sell these new processes if it was optional for employees and managers to use it.
 Focus on the benefits of the new process – don’t just tell them what’s happening.

 Make sure your employees understand why the new process was created.
 Share with them the inclusive process that was used involving feedback from all across the organization.
 This will help create buy-in.

 Segment your communication

 One size does not fit all when it comes to communication.
 Consider the different types of employees across your organization (hourly, salary, non-manager, manager, etc.) and ask “How does this impact me?” from their perspective.
 Make sure your performance management communication plan is segmented to answer that question in detail for each distinct group of employees.